 I decided not to accept funding from outside sources because I wanted to be able to present my grandfather’s work in the manner I knew he would have wanted.
 He taught me that, as much as possible, artistic choices should be made independently.

-However, I didn’t have the resources to completely display my grandfather’s work and the work of other courageous progressive artist.
+However, I didn’t have the resources to completely display my grandfather’s work and the work of other courageous progressive artists.
 I needed support from exhibition visitors.
 They let me know they wanted to own posters and other items featuring his art.

 In 2015, I opened The John Heartfield Exhibition Shop